migueltorrescosta/migueltorrescosta.github.io/page_Ideas.md

 #### [James Suzman] on [The current work environment](https://evonomics.com/hunter-gatherers-may-hold-key-economic-future):

 *And with most of the rest of us working in the ever more amorphous services sector, much of the work we do is aimed at keeping wheels of commerce rolling rather than ensuring that our essential needs are met."*

-#### Alice G. Walton on [How Poverty changes your mind-set](http://review.chicagobooth.edu/behavioral-science/2018/article/how-poverty-changes-your-mind-set):

-*Contrary to the refrain that bad decisions lead to poverty, data indicate that it is the cognitive toll of being poor that leads to bad decisions.*

 #### Michael Muthukrishna on [Bribery, Cooperation, and the Evolution of Prosocial Institutions](https://evonomics.com/corruption-cultural-evolution-cooperation-bribery):